Mecca

 Under the Saudi government, Mecca is governed by the Mecca Regional Municipality, a municipal council of 14 locally elected members headed by the mayor (called Amin in Arabic) appointed by the Saudi government.
-In 2015, the mayor of the city was Osama bin Fadhel Al-Barr; as of January 2022, the mayor is Saleh Al-Turki.
+As of January 2022, the mayor of the city is Saleh Al-Turki.
 The City of Mecca amanah, which constitutes Mecca and the surrounding region, is the capital of the Mecca Province, which includes the neighbouring cities of Jeddah and Taif, even though Jeddah is considerably larger in population than Mecca.
 Prince Khalid Al-Faisal has been the provincial governor since 16 May 2007.

 Etymology

 Mecca has been referred to by many names.
 Its etymology is obscure as with many Arabic words.
 Widely believed to be a synonym for Makkah, it is said to be more specifically the early name for the valley located therein.
 At the same time, Muslim scholars generally use it to refer to the sacred area of the city that immediately surrounds and includes the Kaaba.

 Makkah is the official transliteration used by the Saudi government and is closer to the Arabic pronunciation.
 The government adopted Makkah as the official spelling in the 1980s, but it is not universally known or used worldwide.
 The full official name is Makkah al-Mukarramah (مكة المكرمة).
 Makkah is used to refer to the city in the Quran in Surah Al-Fath (48), verse 24.

 The word Mecca in English has come to be used to refer to any place that draws large numbers of people, and because of this some English-speaking Muslims have come to regard the use of this spelling for the city as offensive.
 Nonetheless, Mecca is the familiar form of the English transliteration for the Arabic name of the city.

 Macoraba, another ancient city name Claudius Ptolemy says was within Arabia Felix, was also claimed to be Mecca.
 Some studies have questioned this association.
-Many etymologies have been proposed: the traditional one is that it is derived from the Old South Arabian root M-K-R-B which means "temple".
+Many etymologies have been proposed: the traditional one is that it is derived from the Old South Arabian root M-K-R-B which means "temple."

 Other names

 Another name used for Mecca in the Quran is at 6:92 where it is called Umm al-Qurā (أُمّ ٱلْقُرَى, meaning "Mother of all Settlements").
 The city has been called several other names in both the Quran and ahadith.
 Another name used historically for Mecca is Tihāmah.
-According to an Islamic suggestion, another name for Mecca, Fārān, is synonymous with the Desert of Paran mentioned in the Old Testament at Genesis 21:21.
+According to an Islamic suggestion, another name for Mecca, Fārān, is synonymous with the Desert of Paran mentioned in the Hebrew Bible at Genesis 21:21.
 Arab and Islamic tradition holds that the wilderness of Paran, broadly speaking, is the Tihamah coastal plain and the site where Ishmael settled was Mecca.
-Yaqut al-Hamawi, the 12th-century Syrian geographer, wrote that Fārān was "an arabized Hebrew word, one of the names of Mecca mentioned in the Torah."
+Yaqut al-Hamawi, the 12th-century Syrian geographer, wrote that Fārān was "an Arabized Hebrew word, one of the names of Mecca mentioned in the Torah."